Bromfenac (Into the eye)

 - To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.
 Keep the bottle tightly closed when you are not using it.

-- One bottle of Prolensa should be used for only one eye.
-If you had surgery on both eyes, you will need a separate bottle for each eye.
+- Prolensa?: If you had surgery on both eyes, you will need a separate bottle of medicine for each eye.
 This will help prevent an infection.

 - Contact lenses:

-- Bromday®: Do not wear contacts during the time that you are being treated with this medicine.
+- Bromday® and BromSite?: Do not wear contacts during the time that you are being treated with this medicine.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.